Leonardo-Maserati/leonardo-maserati/README.md

-From Italy to Japan  Long-Term Journey
+From Italy to Japan Building Skills

-My name is Leonardo.
-On April 24, 2026, I created this GitHub profile to document a long-term journey.
+I started this GitHub on April 24, 2026 to document a long-term journey.

-My goal:
+Goal:
-Become a software engineer, build real-world skills, and pursue opportunities to study and work in Japan.
+Become a software engineer and build the skills required to study and work internationally, with a focus on Japan.

-I’m starting from the basics: early Japanese study, foundational programming and I’m committed to improving consistently over time.
+What I’m doing:

+ Learning programming fundamentals (Python, JavaScript) Building small but real projects
+ Studying English and Japanese consistently
+ Improving problem solving and software thinking

-This profile is my proof of progress: small steps, real skills, real projects.
+This profile is not a portfolio of perfect projects, but a record of progress: from basics → to real-world applications.

-Focus areas:
+Focus:

-* Software development (Python, JavaScript, and beyond)
+ Software development
-* Building practical projects
+ Practical projects
-* Continuous improvement in English and Japanese
-* Preparing for university and international opportunities
+ Continuous learning

 Started: April 24, 2026
-Goal: Japan (study and work)
+Direction: International career (Japan)
 Timeline: Long-term (10+ years)